 The School of Computing welcomes applications from candidates who do not meet the above criteria.
 Where this is the case, applicants will be invited for interview at which they will be expected to provide a portfolio (either physical or digital) that:

-Demonstrates professional industry experience in a Computing discipline;
+Demonstrates industry experience or a relevant vender qualification in a Computing discipline;

 OR

 Provides examples of computer skills appropriate to Level 4/5 study.
 Examples could include: